-If you believe that a friend or family member is having problems with gambling or you are affected in some way by this issue, it will naturally be a very worrying time for you.
+If you believe that a friend or family member is having problems with gambling, or you are affected in some way by these issues it will naturally be a very worrying time for you.
 There is valuable advice on the begambelaware.com website with very good advice for friends and family to someone who has a gambling problem .

 GamAnon (sister organisation of Gamblers Anonymous)